unaxlasa/Water-Tank-Project/README.md

 ![your figure](https://github.com/unaxlasa/Water-Tank-Project/blob/main/img/Connections.jpeg)

 ## Code description and simulations
 In order to do this project we had to use several libraries, some of them from previous laboratory excercises.
 We had to add libraries for the servo motor, ultrasonic sensorand humidity, temperature and barometric sensor.
-We created our own library `servo.h` which you can find it [here](WaterTank/WaterTank/src/ServoC.h).
+We created our own libraries to use them, based on libraries we found on the internet.

 **Libraries from previous labs:**
 * avr/io.h: AVR input/output definitions.